atomist/org-visualizer/docs/developer.md

 -  Language usage
 -  SQL statements and database usage

 Fingerprints are persisted and are the basis for querying and visualization.
 Tags are not persisted, but are purely a projection to support querying.
+This distinction is important to consider when choosing between the two approaches for something that could be implemented with either.

 ## Aspects